CodeVJC/project1/README.md

 Body:
 ```
 {
-    "message": "You've already dispositioned this ticket with denied status."
+    "message": "You've already dispositioned this ticket with <INPUT> status."
 }
 ```
 #### Error - token verified + role=manager and the selected ticket is still pending, but their new status isn't approved or denied